adphi-lp/adphi/README.md

 ## Repo Ground Rules

 1. Do NOT `git push --force` (at least not on branches that other people are also working on, including `master`).
-2. Use feature branches for implementing features (naming convention `feature/awesome_feature`).
+2. Use feature branches for implementing features (naming convention `issue-xx`, where `xx` is the corresponding GitHub issue number).
 Minor fixes can go into master directly.
 3. Submit Pull Requests for merging feature branches into `master`.
 Do NOT merge your own Pull Requests without other people reviewing the code first.

 ## Dependencies